RyanGA09/RyanGA09/README.md

                                 <li>Cloud Practitioner Essentials (Belajar Dasar AWS Cloud)</li>
                             </ul>
                             <p>
                                 Enrolled in the IDCamp 2022 Scholarship Program in the Back-End Developer learning pathway.
-This program is designed to provide a comprehensive understanding of Back-End Through these courses, I aim to enhance my technical skills and prepare myself to tackle challenges in the tech industry.
+This program is designed to provide a comprehensive understanding of back-end development.
+The courses are aimed at enhancing technical skills and preparing participants to tackle challenges in the tech industry.
                             </p>
                         </td>
                     </tr>